08-Aug-2023 | Home Construction Loan

 Selecting the right builder is just as important as securing the right loan.
 Some borrowers overlook the significance of a reputable and experienced builder, leading to project delays, cost overruns, and potential issues with lenders.
 Research and multiple discussions with builders, checking their records of accomplishment, references, and credentials to ensure a successful partnership.

 The terms and conditions of a home construction loan can be complex, and overlooking them can be detrimental.
 Interest rates, repayment periods, draw schedules, and penalties for delays or defaults should be thoroughly understood.
 Seek clarification from the lender about any aspects that are unclear to avoid unpleasant surprises down the line.
 To understand home loan terms and jargons, you can read articles on it.

 During the construction period, some borrowers make the mistake of altering their financial situation, such as taking on additional debt or changing jobs.
-Lenders closely monitor your financial stability throughout the process, and any significant changes could jeopardize your loan approval.
+Lenders closely monitor your financial stability throughout the process, and any significant changes could jeopardise your loan approval.
 Maintain a steady financial status and avoid making major financial decisions until after the loan is closed and the construction is complete.